sdcondon/FlUnit/README.md

 For documentation of the package itself, see https://sdcondon.net/FlUnit/.

+## Developer Documentation

+I've not bothered writing up any documentation for developers - and likely won't until someone else expresses an interest in contributing.
+I use Visual Studio, and once cloned, it should "just work" as far as compiling is concerned.
+There are no esoteric third-party dependencies here, and aside from (T4)[https://learn.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2022] (might try to get rid of or at least minimise this at some point), no particularly unusual aspects of the solution.

 ## Issues and Contributions

 I'm not expecting anyone to want to get involved given the relatively low download figures on NuGet, but please feel free to do so.